 08 May After deal with mobile home tenants, Iowa City Council advances Forest View

-IOWA CITY — Margarita Rodriguez is one step closer to getting the washer and dryer she wants.
+THE GAZETTE — Margarita Rodriguez is one step closer to getting the washer and dryer she wants.

 A 29-year resident of the Forest View Mobile Home Court tucked away in a wooded area off Dubuque Street, Rodriguez has spent close to three decades carrying her laundry to the neighborhood laundromat.
 Soon, however, she and many of her neighbors will be relocated to a new manufactured housing development where residents can say goodbye to their trailers — some of which are in disrepair — and hello to new homes that come with the opportunity to rent to own.
 And yes, they’ll have washer and dryer hookups, Rodriguez said.